 2020 IMPACT REPORT

 We believe that diversity brings the brightest ideas.
 That equality is what bands us together as a human race.
 Our team at MamaP is highly diverse and spans across 7 timezones.
-64% of the team identifies as Womxn.
-And 73% of the team identifies as minority.
+64% of the team identies as Womxn.
+And 73% of the team identies as minority.

 Considering that 140,000 jobs in the US were lost in December.
 Womxn lost 156,000 jobs while men gained 16,000 jobs.
 We are in the midst of a She-pression, with womxn leaving the workforce at alarmingly high rates.

 We celebrate diversity in all we do.
 From sourcing products from womxn-owned factories to working to build a diverse team.
 In all we do, we strive to be as inclusive as possible.
 Inclusivity and partnership is what will carry us forward.